avrillavine/Game352_Final_Project/README.md

 -inheritance
 -ploymorphism
 -1 protocol
--matchmaking ->50% done
+-matchmaking

 # Ibalet

-Game Overview:

-Give a quick summery of what the game is about.
-Name, genre and what it takes inspiration from.

 The Objective of the Game:

-Collect randomly placed dots to increase your score, avoid enemies!
-Getting touched by an enemy will kill the player and end the game.
+Collect randomly placed dots to increase your score! ~~avoid enemies!
+Getting touched by an enemy will kill the player and end the game.~~ could not add enemies in due to time as being unable to alter the score

-Mechanics:

-Explain the core mechanics of the game and features.

-Gameplay:

-The game plays out as a basic game of grow and collect while avoiding enemies.

-Style:

-Describe the art style of the game as well as audio and how it will be used.
-Attach reference images from similar games when applicable.
+Players interact with the game by tapping and dragging their finger against the screen to direct a triangle towards the target
+The target is the circular dot on the screen which disappears upon contact